 - Typinator (Mac)

-Text Expanders need a little bit initial time and though investment to prove their worth, but once they have set up and configured to your working habits the provide a huge positive impact on the final results.
+Text Expanders need a little bit initial time and though investment to prove their worth, once they have set up and configured to your working habits the provide a huge positive impact on the final results.

 Text expanders are particularly good when they combined with templates.
 Templates are pre-written and pre-arranged writing blocks you can use as blueprints for the development of newly written assignments.

-You can have templates for almost any writing tasks (and there are many writing strategies can help you in this) as letter, e-mails, repetitive mail answers, pre-sales material, etc.
+You can have templates for almost any writing tasks (and there are many writing strategies can help you in this) as a letter, e-mails, repetitive mail answers, pre-sales material, etc.

 Actually, you can have templates for almost anything if you gave some thought of what you want to say and how to say it.

-Workflows are a very particular subset of templates in the sense that also provide a blueprint for corresponding actions, but their power is far greater and provide a huge impact on the final outcome.
+Workflows are a very particular subset of templates in the sense that also provide a blueprint for corresponding actions, but their power is far greater and provides a huge impact on the final outcome.
 In essence are algorithms for activities aiming at providing a specific and always the same output.

 Basically, workflows (as processes) are series of steps of a specific procedure or steps of a procedure (usually in a written form or in the format of an illustration depicting the separate steps of a process, the actions accompanied each step and the output) used to achieve specific outcomes.